Sign up FAQs

 Out and about in town we will take you to local eateries where you’ll sit side by side with the welcoming locals.
 You will get a chance to sample the scrumptious Tilapia – local fish, freshly plucked from Lake Victoria.
 We’ll also take you to some of the fancier places to dine – where you can get some western nosh, posh coffees and all.

 Drinking water is easily available to buy at Athletes’ Village, in the hotel and all over town, in sealed plastic bottles.
-We also provide water filters on both accommodation sites to help subsidise the amount of water you need to buy during your stay.
+We also provide water supplies on both accommodation sites to help subsidise the amount of water you need to buy during your stay.
 Soft drinks and alcohol are readily available to buy at the (cheap) Athletes’ Village Bar, hotel, and around town.
 Wait until you’ve tried the local Waraji 😉

 We will provide an enormous amount of free water throughout the course on race day.
 Soft drinks and alcohol are available to buy at the finish line.